 I couldn't gag it down due to the saccharine.

 Although cream cheese is relatively low in carbs, Atkins limited saturated fats to those found in nature.
 Butter was the only exception because it's made from heavy cream.
 Cream cheese, shortening, coconut oil, and lard were not allowed.
 Mayonnaise was fine, since it's made with oil and an egg.

-Cyclamate had been yanked from the market by then, due to its effect on animals, so I started buying D-Zerta gelatin and made that for dessert instead.
-Although, it tasted funny, the same as Tab (what passed for diet soda in those days), it was more tolerable than the cheesecake.
+By this time, Cyclamate had been yanked from the market, due to its effect on animals, so I started buying D-Zerta gelatin and made that for dessert instead.
+Although it tasted funny, the same as Tab (what passed for diet soda in those days), it was more tolerable than the cheesecake.